Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ![](_media/dockerIsOkay.png)

 Docker is correctly installed in your environment.

-As mentioned in the beginning, Panduza is the combination of different blocs, the client, the platform, the MQTT broker and the configuration of the Raspberry PI PICO.
+As mentioned in the beginning, Panduza is the combination of different blocs, the client, the platform and the configuration of the Raspberry PI PICO.

 We will explain each part of the chain.

 ## Configuration of the Raspberry PI PICO